Joe Baker: Torino

-In 1961, Baker was transferred to Torino for £75,000, after the Hibs board refused to give him a £5 increase from his existing wage of £12 a week.
-Despite scoring a winning goal in a Turin derby match against Juventus, his time at the Italian club was short and almost ended in tragedy.
-Baker was involved in a serious car crash, which meant that he needed life-saving surgery and spent over a month on a drip feed.
-It was a generally unhappy spell as Baker did not like the press intrusion, which meant that he and teammate Denis Law spent most of their time in their Turin apartment.
+On 31 May 1961, Baker signed in Turin for Torino for £75,000.
+Another forward raised in Scotland, Denis Law, joined Torino from Manchester City in the same close-season.
+Baker and Law both made their senior competitive Torino debut in a 2–0 Serie A defeat at Sampdoria on 27 August 1961.
+Their senior competitive home debut was in Serie A against LR Vicenza a week later on 3 September.
+In the 11th minute, Law's equaliser made him the first Scot to score in Serie A. Baker also scored his first goals in Italian football in that game; His 25th and 36th minute goals had Torino 3-1 up at half-time, but Vicenza fought back to draw 3-3.

+Baker's next goal was on 1 October, the only goal of the game to win the Turin derby against Juventus.
+Three further goals meant by the end of November he had played in 12 of Torino's 14 Serie A games, in which he scored six goals.
+He played in seven more Serie A games (scoring once, in the 2-1 defeat at Bologna on 29 January 1962).
+Baker's last Serie A game was the 3-1 home defeat to Juventus on 4 February 1962.
+As a result of a 4am car crash in which Baker drove the wrong away around a roundabout, he then needed life-saving surgery and spent over a month on a drip feed.
+Law had no serious injuries from the crash.
+Baker's last Torino game was his and Law's only Coppa Italia experience.
+They lost 2–0 at home in the round of 16 versus Napoli on 25 April.

+Baker and Law disliked the intrusive Italian press, meaning they spent most of their time in their Turin apartment.
+Both players left Italy after one season.

 Arsenal

-Baker recovered from his injuries and he returned to the UK in July 1962, joining Billy Wright's Arsenal for a club record fee of £70,000.
+Baker recovered from his injuries and returned to the UK in July 1962, joining Billy Wright's Arsenal for a club record fee of £70,000.
 He made his debut against Leyton Orient on 18 August 1962, and in all spent four seasons with the Gunners.
 For three out of those four seasons (1962–63, 1964–65 and 1965–66) he was the club's top scorer; in total he scored 100 goals in 156 games in all competitions, making him one of the club's most prolific goalscorers of all time.

 His pace and acceleration made him a highly effective and dynamic attacker, and he was equally adept with his feet and his head, despite his lack of height.
 With Geoff Strong he formed one of Arsenal's most prolific striking partnerships, but the defence could not match the quality of the team's attack, which meant they were unable to finish above 7th in the league during his time at the club.